Weld-preheating

 SOLUTIONS with Effective, Practical Advice

-It is therefore proper to dedicate a separate page to this subject, to summarize its important points.
+It is therefore proper to dedicate this separate page to the subject, to summarize its important points.

 Preheat is used: